f-marchi/ALMA/README.md

 ## Dataset

 The complete ALMA dataset is available for download [here](https://github.com/f-marchi/ALMA/raw/refs/heads/main/data/alma_main_results.xlsx).
-We welcome this to be used in the creation of new models and testing on new data.
+If you use it, please cite our work.

 ## License